eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/node-shapes/index.md

 Graph templates can be used to enforce writing statement in specific graphs rather than into the selected graph.
 Graph templates can be added to node and property shapes.
 A template on a property shape is used only for overwriting a template on a node shape (without a node shape graph template, they do not have an effect).

 Used Path: `shui:targetGraphTemplate`

+### Query: On update update

+A query which is executed when this node shape is submitted.
+The query should be saved in the same graph as the shape (or imported).

+The query can use these placeholders:

+- `{{shuiGraph}}` - the currently used graph
+- `{{shuiResource}}` - refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape)
+- `{{shuiAccount}}` - the account IRI of the active user, this includes the username (use a SUBSTR() function if you need the name only)
+- `{{shuiAccountName}}` - the user name/ID of the active user account
+- `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage)

+Used Path: `shui:onUpdateUpdate`

+### On update trigger workflow

+A workflow trigger which is executed when this nodeshape is submitted.
+The workflow(s) run instantaneously upon submitting the form.

+Used Path: `shui:onUpdateTriggerWorkflow`

 ## Statement Annotation